 - 1 cup of liquid castile soap (Purchase HERE)

 - 4 tbs of vegetable glycerine (Purchase HERE)

 - 4 tbs of lavender floral water (Purchase HERE)

 - 5 drops of vanilla extract (optional) (Purchase HERE)

 Measure out your liquid castile soap, vegetable glycerin, and floral water into a glass measuring jug with a lip.
 Mix together and pour into your bubble bath bottle.
 Then add your vanilla.
 Pop the cap onto your bubble bath bottle and give it a good swirl to distribute.
 You can certainly customize this recipe with your preferred floral water or extract.

 NOTE: These are not the big fluffy bubbles you get with the store-bought bubble baths.
 This recipe does not contain surfactants, which is a chemical in store-bought bubble bath to help create the bubbles.
 These chemicals can be toxic or pose a health risk.
 The bubbles in this recipe do not last as long, either.
 However, even when the bubbles are gone, your child will still benefit from the soothing lavender scent, as well as the moisturizing vegetable glycerin.Print

 Make your own homemade DIY bubble bath liquid with calming lavender floral waster and vanilla extract using this simple recipe

 1ml vanilla extract (optional) (Purchase HERE)

-Make sure to give the mixture a good shake before each use to disperse the essential oils.
-Use within one week, if you want this mixture to last longer you could add a natural preservative such as Geogard UltraⓇ see my post here for more details.
+Because this bubble bath is made without preservatives its essential to use it all within one week, if you want this mixture to last longer you could add a natural preservative such as Geogard UltraⓇ.